TorrixGit/mini_wallet_exercise/README.md

 # mini_wallet_exercise

-CLONE the project by using Git clone <git link>
+CLONE the project by using Git clone "git link"

 you have to setup virtual environment to install all the respective packages by Python -m venv virtualenvironment